Directional Light per Pixel

 normal = normalize(gl_NormalMatrix * gl_Normal);

-/* Normalize the halfVector to pass it to the fragment shader */
+/* pass the halfVector to the fragment shader */

 /* Compute the diffuse, ambient and globalAmbient terms */